MaanavS16/MaanavS16/README.md

 I'm a passionate Computer Science Student located in Morrisville, North Carolina.

 ### 🌱 I’m currently learning ...
 I'm interested in Machine Learning, Data Science, Cybersecurity, and solving problems computationally!
-I have experience with Python and machine learning with Tensorflow.
+I have experience with Python and machine learning with Tensorflow and PyTorch.

 ## 🔭 I’m currently working on ...
 A supervised learning image-processing model to play my favorite video games.
 Immersive 1st person games are a great low-stakes environment to test out my ideas!